ReymondDeveloper/Solar-drying-system/README.md

   cd .\FRONTEND\`
 ```

-Install dependecies
+Install dependecies for front-end

 ```bash
   npm i
 ```

-Run the project
+Run the project's' front-end

 ```bash
   npm run dev
 ```

+_This will open a tab in default browser._

 Open a new terminal - `Shortcut key:` Ctrl + Shift + `